-Haitians scramble for shelter from powerful Hurricane Matthew
+Haitians flee homes as Hurricane Matthew hits

 On the north coast, some 300 detainees were transferred from their prison near the sea in the town of Jeremie, the interior ministry said.

 Matthew is forecast to sweep over Cuba to the Bahamas on Tuesday and possibly reach Florida by Thursday as a major hurricane, though weaker than at present.
+Governor Rick Scott declared a state of emergency for Florida on Monday, designating resources for evacuations and shelters and putting the National Guard on standby.

 One of the most powerful Atlantic hurricanes in recent history, it was about 100 miles (155 km) south of westernmost Haiti at 11 p.m.
 EDT (0300 GMT) on Monday, the U.S. hurricane center said.